dalance/svlint/md/manual-introduction.md

-Naming conventions help a human reader to take in large amounts of detailed information (e.g. from netlists, timing reports) by allowing the reader to predict the function of a signal from a name, and predict part of a signal's name from it's function.
+Naming conventions help a human reader to take in large amounts of detailed information (e.g. from netlists, timing reports) by allowing the reader to predict the function of a signal from its name, and predict part of a signal's name from its function.
 For example, a common convention is: "All signals inferring the output of a flip-flop must be suffixed with `_q`."
 If an engineer reads a synthesized netlist and sees a flip-flop cell named